Black Friday Sale! | 35% off + FREE Pillows on select mattresses

 T-shaped knee pillows also separate your legs so your knees don’t knock together.
 Meanwhile, the two "wings" on the sides of the T cradle and cushion your legs and knee joints.
 Placing a pillow between your legs also creates a surface to disperse the weight of the leg stacked on top.

 For maximum stability, support, and pressure relief, side sleepers should look for a contouring orthopedic knee pillow made with a dense but pliable foam.
-If you tend to sleep hot, stay away from heat-trapping memory foam and opt for latex or a temperature-neural foam instead.

 Illustration showing hip alignment with knee pillow vs. without knee pillow